Large-scale Morphology of the Optical F-corona from a Total Solar Eclipse Observation During the Artemis II Lunar Flyby: Data Reduction

 \subsection{Masking and Normalization}

-Because our primary interest is the structure of the F-corona behind the Moon, we masked the lunar disk and bright field stars in each image.
+Our primary interest is the structure of the F-corona behind the Moon.
+Therefore, in each image, we masked the lunar disk, bright field stars, and other bright features such as stray light or hot pixels.
 The masked images in each color channel were then normalized, as the present analysis is intentionally restricted to the relative morphology of the F-corona owing to the absence of bias and dark-current subtraction.
-Figure~\ref{contour} (left) shows the masked and normalized Green image with intensity contours overlaid.
+Figure~\ref{contour} (left) shows the masked and normalized green channel image with intensity contours overlaid.
+Similar contour maps were obtained for the red and blue channels.